elizavetasemenova/prob-epi/02_about.md

 ## Abstract

-In this course we will explore a range of topics in Bayesian modelling, such as Bayesian inference, hierarchical modelling, Gaussian processes for spatial statistics, ordinary differential equations (ODEs) and agent-based models (ABMs) for disease transmission modelling.
+In this course we will explore a range of topics in Bayesian modelling, such as <span style="color:orange">Bayesian inference</span>, hierarchical modelling, Gaussian processes for spatial statistics, ordinary differential equations (ODEs) and agent-based models (ABMs) for disease transmission modelling.

 Using the probabilistic programming language `Numpyro`, we will construct probabilistic models and perform Bayesian inference to quantify uncertainty in model predictions and parameter estimates.